 0. NWDAF service consumer (e.g. PCF) has subscribed QoS recommendation to NWDAF which provides recommendation service.

 1. The NWDAF service consumer selects the appropriated NWDAF with performance evaluation capability and subscribes to performance feedback from the NWDAF.
 The consumer may provide performance feedback request information describing how performance evaluation metrics should be computed using the data collected from 5GC NFs, AF and OAM.

-Editor's note: The specifics of performance evaluation metrics and required data are FFS.
+The performance feedback request information may include accuracy threshold or preferred accuracy level for the analytics IDs that are used by the NWDAF recommendation producer, when providing the recommendation output, including a threshold or preferred level for the sensitivity for the recommendation output or the sensitivity of the underlying analytics IDs used to produce the recommendation.

 NOTE 1: Performance evaluation metrics could involve a combination of RAN UE Throughput KPI and delay in RAN KPI (defined in TS 28.554 [14]) for any UE in an area of interest.
 Alternatively, it could be defined as a non-linear combination of Observed Service Experience related analytics KPIs (i.e. observed Service MoS) and Redundant Transmission Experience related analytics KPIs (defined in TS 23.288 [5]) for a group of UEs in an Application.
+Performance metrics may include QoS sustainability of the recommended QoS

 2. The NWDAF with performance evaluation capability starts to generate performance feedback information.
 If the NWDAF with performance evaluation capability does not have enough data, it performs data collection from 5GC NFs, AF and OAM to compute performance evaluation metrics defined in performance feedback request information.
 If the performance feedback request information is not provided by the consumer, the performance evaluation metrics are determined by the NWDAF with performance evaluation capability.